Haufe-Lexware/wicked.haufe.io/doc/design-docs/registration-process.md

 The profile would usually be served via the `/profile` end point, which is defined for all(?)
 Auth Methods which the Authorization Server supports out of the box.

-If there is no registration process behind the API being secured with the Authorization Server's help, the `/profile` end point will only serve the most basic data, such as the authenticated user id, which is also used as a header for the backend API (and thus would usually not give any additional information).
+If there is no registration process behind the API being secured with the Authorization Server's help, the `/profile` end point will only serve the most basic data, such as the authenticated user id and the user's email address, which is also used as a header for the backend API (and thus would usually not give any additional information).

-_TBD, are there additional things which can always be served here?
-Depending on the Auth Method, there might be, e.g. email addresses or full names, which are usually part of all directly available profiles._

 ## Migration from wicked <1.0